Ahmed-DotNetDev/Fake-News-Detection/README.md

 # Fake-News-Detection
 <p>
-   The Fake News Detection project aims to develop an automated system to identify and classify
+   <strong>The Fake News Detection project aims to</strong> develop an automated system to identify and classify

    fake news articles from genuine ones.
 It utilizes NLP and machine learning algorithms to